ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/field-manager/conditional-fields.md

 ![advanced conditional animation](/_images/advanced-conditional.gif)

-## Required Fields
-A note about required fields.
-Required fields are still required whether they are currently be conditionally shown or hidden.
-This means that if a required field is hidden and currently contains no value, the entry validation will fail and the entry cannot be saved.

-If a required field has data before it is hidden by a condition, the entry will validate and save.

 ## Front-End Templating
 Conditional logic only manages if a field is displayed or not in the entry publish form.
 It does not automatically display or hide a field in a [template](/templates/overview.md) or in a [Channel Form](channels/channel-form/overview.md).